 The thesis itself is not a credit-granting course; however, there are two preparatory courses leading up to your final thesis project:

 - HC 477H: Thesis Prospectus (2 credits)

-Thesis Orientation: This course is optional, but highly recommended.
+Thesis Orientation: This two credit course is optional, but highly recommended.
 You should take Thesis Orientation during winter or spring term of your second year, or during fall or winter term of your third year.
-A one-day workshop with follow-up meetings, the course looks at research questions in different majors, suggests tactics for identifying potential thesis advisors, and helps you map out your thesis timetable.
+The course looks at research questions in different majors, suggests tactics for identifying potential thesis advisors, and helps you map out your thesis timetable.